Daniel J. Frey

 All of our lives are mobile.

-Each person in their own recreational vehicle traversing the world.
+Each person is in their own recreational vehicle, traversing the world.

-Each gaining experience, building a collection of memories.
+Each is gaining experience and building a collection of memories.

 Where are you taking your home?